QuesmaOrg/quesma/docs/eap-docs.md

 ## List of supported Kibana features

-Quesma allows querying data from Kibana, but not all features are supported.
+Quesma allows querying data from Kibana or OpenSearch Dashboard, but not all features are supported.

 For querying data, users can use:
 * Discover, ref: [Kibana docs](https://www.elastic.co/guide/en/kibana/8.11/discover.html)